openstack-k8s-operators/swift-operator/README.md

 **NOTE:** Run `make --help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

+## TODO

+[] Fix hashes and status conditions
+[] Add node/pod affinity to ensure storage pods are running on different nodes [] Use more than one PV per storage pod
+[] Refactor conf file copying, Secret and ConfigMap usage [] Use Kolla
+[] Support Network isolation
+[] Use memcached if available within cluster

 ## License